Delegated portfolio management with random default: Numerical solutions

-The problem already poses several numerical challenges, especially because we have no explicit formula for the optimizer $\hat U$ in Theorem \ref{thm:verif} and the high dimensionality of the state variable set.
-Both \textbf{(bHJB)} and \textbf{(uHJB)} require an iterative approach, as one of the coefficient involves the value of the solution in a point which is different from the one we are currently evaluating.
-In recent years literature, neural network showed great potential to be the state of the arts for numerical scheme for PDE, so the backbone of our algorithm will be a simple feed-forward neural net, that we will deploy in a deep learning scheme like the one used in \cite{baldacci2019market}, where an actor-critic approach is used to find the optimal policy for market making.
+In the recent literature, neural networks showed great potential to be the state of the art for numerical schemes for PDEs, so the backbone of our algorithm will be a simple feed-forward neural network, that we will deploy in a deep learning scheme.
+Similar ideas have been previously developed in \cite{baldacci2019market}, where an actor--critic approach is used to find the optimal policy for market making together with the value function involving an integro-partial HJB equation in high dimension and in \cite{lu2025multiagent} in which the authors use reinforcement learning methods to solve the problem.
+Note that in our case we are using supervised learning for an integro-partial HJB equation which differs from the existing literature on stochastic control problems.